 - PROSPECTING: Is about finding people who are ready to transact RIGHT NOW - it is a transactional relationship

-- FARMING: Is about building trust and relationships so that your market chooses you when they're ready.
+- FARMING: This is about building trust and relationships so that your market chooses you when they're ready.

 Short-term prospecting vs long-term farming: